 No, the book is better than the movies.
 (Lord of the Rings is one novel, not a trilogy.)
 Of course, any adaptation has to change the story, and, in a story as long as LOTR, leave things out.
 But the BBC radio series did a better job.

 Why Lord of the Rings should be banned?

 According to a National Health Service anti-smoking group in Plymouth, England, children should be banned from watching films like Lord of the Rings because they feature people smoking. … Nevertheless is has been repeatedly banned in Christian schools (and homes) as being anti-Christian, and generally anti-religious.

 Why was the Hobbit made after Lord of the Rings?

 Originally Answered: Why did Peter jackson released the Lord of the rings series before Hobbit, even though Tolkiens wrote Hobbit before LOTR?
 Mostly because of rights issues.
 In 1968, Tolkien sold the film rights to The Hobbit and Lord of the Rings to United Artists, reportedly for just £10,000.

-Is Lord of the Rings based on ww2?
+Is Lord of the Rings the best book ever?

 In January 1997, reporter Susan Jeffreys of the (London) Sunday Times informed a colleague that J.R.R.
 Tolkien’s epic fantasy “The Lord of the Rings” had been voted the greatest book of the 20th century in a readers’ poll conducted by Britain’s Channel 4 and the Waterstone’s bookstore chain.

 Gandalf walked in Middle-earth for approximately 2,019 years, un-aging and appearing as a grey bearded human of about 60 years old or so.
 He was around long before Middle-earth was created and before the Years of the Lamps.
 He, Saruman and Sauron are approximately the same age – give or take.